bigbluebutton-bot/stream_pipeline/README.md

         PostProcessing --> parallelPipeJoin: (...n)

         state if_state <<choice>>
-        parallelPipeJoin --> if_state: If receved over gRPC if_state --> gRPCreturn: True
+        parallelPipeJoin --> if_state: If received over gRPC if_state --> gRPCreturn: True
         if_state --> OrderPackages: False